 - Synthesize these data for community, government, and service providers’ decision-making

 The results of this assessment can be used to characterize a neighborhood or city according to a matrix of fecal exposure pathways.
-The outputs will serve as a simplified, but still informative, means of identifying priorities for sanitation investments or interventions.
-The tool will allow the following two primary ways of comparing risks:
+The outputs serve as a simplified, but still informative, means of identifying priorities for sanitation investments or interventions.
+The Tool allows the following two primary ways of comparing risks: